apache/flink/docs/ops/plugins.zh.md

 The whitelisted classes mainly consists of the necessary interfaces to implement the plugins.
 Furthermore, loggers are whitelisted, so that they are configured properly.
 -->

+## Metric Reporters

+All [metric reporters](../monitoring/metrics.html#Reporter) that Flink provides can be used as plugins.
+See the [metrics](../monitoring/metrics.html) documentation for more details.

 {% top %}